 In this workshop at the Boys and Girls Club of Metro Richmond, we provided innercity youth with personalized lesson plans to boost confidence and interpersonal communication skills.

 At our Shady Grove elementary school workshop in Henrico Virginia, we partnered with Henrico Education Foundation to host 12 students to learn about life skills after school, especially public speaking.

-Towards the end of August 2020, SPEAK conducted a virtual workshop with over 200 students from the Philippines.
-In five classes throughout the week, students were taught the fundamentals of being a proficient public speaker and focused on honing their research abilities.
+SPEAK conducted a virtual workshop in l2020 with over 200 students from the Philippines.
+Throughout the week, students were taught to be proficient in speaking and speechwriting.

-In June 2020, SPEAK hosted a virtual masterclass on the finer points and applications of public speaking to over 40 students in Kenya.
-Students provided raving reviews about the quality of the workshop and applauded our student-volunteers’ abilities to help them overcome their fears of public speaking.
+SPEAK hosted a virtual masterclass on the finer points and applications of public speaking to over 40 students at the SCLP Samaj School.

-In a session hosted in large part due to our cooperation with Pittsburgh Public Schools, SPEAK provided several classes to over 60 students in the Pittsburgh metro area, creating an interactive and fun experience filled with plenty of activities but also healthy instruction.
+In a session hosted in cooperation with Pittsburgh Public Schools, SPEAK provided several classes to over 60 students in the Pittsburgh metro area, creating an interactive and fun experience for new speakers.